Analysis | Kayleigh McEnany and the Trump team are running out of voter fraud tricks

 Of course, it’s not even the first time McEnany has recycled failed claims.
 She did the same thing on Fox in mid-November, citing a Post-it note that a judge had already dismissed as inadmissible hearsay.

-The fact that McEnany keeps dredging up the same failed arguments pretty much says it all when it comes to the actual evidence the Trump team has.
+The fact that McEnany keeps dredging up the same failed arguments pretty much says it all when it comes to the Trump team’s actual evidence.